Greenland to Trump: Thanks, but we’re not for sale

-TASIILAQ, Greenland (AP) — Greenland said Friday it’s happy President Donald Trump has taken an interest in the nation, talking to aides and allies about buying the island for the U.S., but that it’s not for sale.

-Following reports that Trump had spoken about the notion of buying Greenland, the semiautonomous Danish territory between the Atlantic and Arctic oceans issued a short statement to clarify it wasn’t on the market.
+TASIILAQ, Greenland (AP) — Greenlanders are giving Donald Trump the cold shoulder.

+Although amused, they’re definitely not warming up to the U.S. president’s talk of buying the semiautonomous Danish territory.

-“We see it as an expression of greater interest in investing in our country and the possibilities we offer,” the government said.
+“We see it as an expression of greater interest in investing in our country and the possibilities we offer,” the Greenland government said Friday in a short statement.
 “Of course, Greenland is not for sale.”

+Reports that Trump had spoken about the notion of buying the land mass, which lies between the Atlantic and Arctic oceans, were good for a laugh, residents said.

+“He has nothing to do with Greenland,” said 28-year-old Martina M.D.D.
+Tay, who was born and raised in Tasiilaq, a coastal Greenland town of about 2,000 people.
+“I think it’s a ridiculous idea.
+I think it sounds stupid.”

-Lars Loekke Rasmussen, who served as Danish prime minister until June, weighed in on social media, tweeting “it must be an April Fool’s Day joke” and that it was “totally” out of season.
+Lars Loekke Rasmussen, who served as Danish prime minister until June, weighed in on social media, tweeting “it must be an April Fool’s Day joke” that was out of season.

 A Trump ally told The Associated Press on Thursday that the Republican president had discussed the purchase but was not serious about it.
 And a Republican congressional aide said Trump brought up the notion of buying Greenland in conversations with American lawmakers enough times to make them wonder, but they have not taken his comments seriously.
 Both spoke on the condition of anonymity to discuss private conversations.